Posted on Jan 08, 2021

 This proofreading course goes a little bit beyond just proofreading: the teacher (a professional writer and editor) provides an overview of writing structure, copyediting, and proofreading — all within three hours of lectures.
 If you’re signing up for a free 14-day trial of a premium Skillshare account, at the end of the program you get an optional test.
 For those hoping to learn the basics of proofreading but do not have a lot of time, this might be a suitable option for beginners as well as someone with some previous experience.

 How to Find & Correct Writing Errors (Udemy)

 💰 Cost: $129.99.
 Sign up here.

 Duncan Koerber — the instructor of this course — has experience working at newspapers and magazines.
-He’s also taught at university level and created several popular online editing courses, including this one on Udemy.
-It includes 19 lectures that you can watch in your own time, covering editing techniques and technical guidance regarding styles and formatting.
-So while it doesn’t provide a certificate, this Udemy course will equip you with the skills needed to proofread your own work without a hitch.
+He’s also taught at university level and created content for several popular online editing courses, including this one on Udemy.
+It includes 19 lectures that you can watch in your own time, covering editing techniques and technical guidance regarding styles, spelling, and document formatting.
+So while it doesn’t provide a certificate, this Udemy course will equip you with the skills needed to proofread and spot mistakes in your own work without a hitch.

 Top tip: Udemy run occasional sales, so be sure to check their courses regularly!

 For professional proofreaders and editors

 Being a professional freelancer (as most proofreaders are) involves more than just the mastery of proofreading skills — it also means understanding the style used by each client, knowing how to market yourself, and managing your finances.
 Luckily, some courses cover these topics in addition to the hard skills of the trade, taught by experienced proofreaders themselves.
 Most of the ones we list below also offer completion certificates so you can verify your own expertise once you’ve ‘graduated’ and set yourself up for a successful proofreading career.